lumeland/lume.land/cms/configuration/storage.md

 ---

 With LumeCMS you can register different storages to use later to your documents, collections and uploads.
-Use the `app.storage()` function to register a storage method to your CMS:
+Use the `cms.storage()` function to register a storage method to your CMS:

 ```ts